wilmix8/DOTWEB7.0/README.md

 Important  note:
 ================

-When  you  host   Jdollar  or  Chdollar  Servers   in  any  of  your   today
+When  you  host   JDollar  or  Chdollar  Servers   in  any  of  your   today

 available   hosting   provider.
-You   can   see  Jdollar  or   Chdollar   website   at  any  mobile phones
+You   can   see  JDollar  or   CHdollar   website   at  any  mobile phones

 or  at  internet.

-SO   Hosting    is  mandaltory   for  CHDollar  p.L  and  Jdollar  p.l   to  publish   the  webpages.
+SO   Hosting    is  mandaltory   for  CHDollar  p.L  and  JDollar  p.l   to  publish   the  webpages.